saikat/socket-logger/README.md

 2. Run "node server.js" in the example folder
 3. Open example/client/index.html in your browser
 4. Open example/dashboard/index.html in another windew
-5. Start tying in the client asd watch the dashboard.
+5. Start typing in the client asd watch the dashboard.

 Screenshots of demo
 ===================